Gainesville Alimony And Spousal Support Lawyers

 Types Of Alimony

-There are two types of alimony in the state of Georgia.
-First, there is “lump-sum alimony.”
-Second, there is periodic alimony.
-Lump-sum alimony has a set amount and is not subject to conditions like remarriage.
-Generally, periodic alimony is subject to a certain period of time, i.e., five years, 10 years, remarriage or the happening of an event.
+There are two types of alimony in the state of Georgia: lump-sum alimony and periodic alimony.
+Lump-sum alimony is an award of a set amount even if paid over time, and is not subject to conditions like remarriage.
+This includes “in-kind” alimony, in which the receiving spouse gets property instead of cash as payment.
+Generally, periodic alimony is subject to a certain period of time, i.e., five years, 10 years, remarriage of the receiving spouse or some other triggering event.
 The duration is indefinite, and the amount is indefinite as it is subject to various time constraints.
-Periodic alimony can be modified but lump sum and in-kind alimony cannot.
+Periodic alimony can be modified, but lump sum and in-kind alimony cannot.
 Click on the title to read our article on Adultery and its Effect on Alimony.

 Our lawyers have decades of experience in family law, and we will discuss each of these factors with you to determine if alimony is appropriate in your case.